 To get a copy of your driving record, just following these steps:

 You have to be a certified user to access the records online.
-All this means is that you have to register with the DMV.
+A certified user means that you have to register or create an account with the DMV.

-2. Log in to the DMV system with username and password
+2. Log in to the DMV system with your username and password

 3. Complete the disclosure that asks you to confirm that you are looking up your own records only